-This year you can subscribe to our newsletter to receive a special Black History Month email series – once a week during October subscribers to our newsletter mailing list will get emails with a specific focus on promoting and celebrating Black history.
+This year, subscribers to our newsletter received a special Black History Month email series with a specific focus on promoting and celebrating Black history.

-These emails will include blogs, books, quotes, podcasts, videos, and events that we hope will get you thinking, help you learn more, and start conversations.
-Each email includes only six recommendations, to make it more manageable for you to engage with some (or all) of the content.
+These weekly emails included blogs, books, quotes, podcasts, videos, and events that we hoped would get you thinking, help you learn more, and start conversations.
+Each email included only six recommendations, to make it more manageable for you to engage with some (or all) of the content.
 Even better, everything listed in each email is freely available online or from Warwick’s library.

-If there is something you’d like to see included in a future email, or you’ve got questions or comments about these emails, get in touch at equality at warwick dot ac dot uk.
+If you’ve got questions or comments about these emails, get in touch at equality at warwick dot ac dot uk.